 Given a required lead time of several years from orders to fielding, and the issues that a sustained contract cancellation would raise with potential builders, Greece may find itself with a limited window of just a few years to work out a new submarine strategy and place an order.
 The alternative would be a submarine force that could face significant operational limitations – and perhaps even no submarine force at all.

 A problem its rival Turkey would not have, since Turkey is set to begin inducting 6 of its own U-214 submarines, beginning in 2015.

 Re: “Archimedes Project.”
 As most of our readers know, the ancient Greek scientist Archimedes is best known for Archimedes’ Principle: a body immersed in a fluid is subject to an upward force (buoyancy) equal in magnitude to the weight of fluid it displaces.
-He also invented the lever, the compound pulley and Archimedes’ screw, as well as weapons used during the war between Rome and his city of Syracuse.
+He also invented the lever, the compound pulley and Archimedes’ screw, and was reportedly involved in inventing weapons used during the war between Rome and his city of Syracuse.
 Archimedes was killed in that war, despite orders from the Roman general that he should not be harmed.

 * Hellenic Shipyards – Official Site.
 No longer has permanent URLs for specific pages, and not much content anyway.

 * Naval Technology – U212 / U214 Submarines, Germany

 * GlobalSecurity – Type 209

 * DID – German Shipbuilding Restructured: UAE’s Firm Buys Blohm+Voss.
 That deal fell through, but TKMS also sold Hellenic Shipyards.

 * European Public Affairs (May 19/14) – Greek Defense Corruption.

 * Deutsche Welle (April 9/14) – Greek families struggle to survive economic crisis.
 The profiled family depended on Hellenic Shipyards, where nobody actually works now and 2 submarines are slowly rusting.